Indicia-Team/irecord-training/training.rst

 Using Training Mode in iRecord
 ******************************

-If you are concerned about putting records into iRecord whilst you are still learning the ropes, don't worry as iRecord has a training option.
-This allows you to:
+Whilst learning iRecord, you will want to go through the steps of actually submitting records into the system and seeing the results.
+If you are concerned about putting records into iRecord whilst you are still learning the ropes then don't worry as iRecord supports a training mode.
+Whilst in training mode:

-  * flag records you enter as training records so they won't be sent on to experts, local environmental record centres or the NBN Gateway.
+  * the records you add are flagged as training records so they won't be sent on to experts, local environmental record centres or the NBN Gateway.
+  * training records are hidden from view for all users of iRecord unless they are also in training mode.
   * filter the reports you see so that you can see the training records.

 .. only:: html